freeletics/khonshu/docs/codegen/get-started.md

 ## Generated graph

 All annotations have a `scope` and a `parentScope` parameter.
-These will be used in Metros's `@ContributesGraphExtension` and `@ContributesGraphExtension.Factory` annotations on the generated code.
+These will be used in Metros's `@GraphExtension` annotation and when contributing the `@GraphExtension.Factory` to the parent scope when generating code.

-Since the generated subgraph is using `@ContributesGraphExtension`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.
+Since the generated subgraph is using `@GraphExternsion`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.